shabin5785/react-notes/Notes_3.md

 ### Hooks

  - Hooks are a new addition in React 16.8.
-They let you use state and other React features without writing a class
+They let you use state and other React features without writing a class.
+Hooks allow you to reuse stateful logic without changing your component hierarchy.
+This makes it easy to share Hooks among many components or with the community